seanulus/self-assessment/README.md

 * What is a foreign key?

 A foreign key is a column or group of columns in a relational database table that provides a link between data in two tables.
 It acts as a cross-reference between tables because it references the primary key of another table, thereby establishing a link between them.

+* What is REST?

+REpresentational State Transfer is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
+REST-compliant or RESTful systems are characterized by how they are stateless and separate the concerns of client and server.